thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 No one needs to do everything!
 But being a little T-shaped is a huge advantage.
 </div>

 ![IMG|500](IMG-20250714211142163.png)

 </split>

+notes: You have your expertise in your core discipline, that's the vertical bar of the T. But you also cultivate a broad-enough understanding of adjacent fields, the horizontal bar, to collaborate effectively, to prototype your own ideas, and to have a direct, hands-on conversation with the materials you're working with.

 ---

 <split even gap="1">

 <div>

 Because when computers can talk and write code for us, make entire products from scratch, where does that leave us?
 What are the lanes?